Page content

 Please use the Claimant Portal to claim payments.
 Your area's Postgraduate Tutor or admin staff can provide user guidelines for the portal.

-Demonstrating Categories Category Summary Hourly Rate Category 1 To facilitate student learning, typically in a seminar or tutorial setting, under the supervision of a member of academic staff (includes the development of teaching materials). £26.72 Category 2 To facilitate student learning, typically in a seminar or tutorial setting, under the supervision of a member of academic staff using existing teaching materials. £20.04 Category 3 To facilitate laboratory, workshop or fieldwork setting, under the supervision of a senior academic colleagues.
+Category 1 | To facilitate student learning, typically in a seminar or tutorial setting, under the supervision of a member of academic staff (includes the development of teaching materials). | £26.72 |

 Ethical Approval

 The University Research Integrity page includes links to relevant policies.
-To access the specific guidance and forms used to apply for Ethical Approval you will need to sign into the portal.
+To access the specific guidance and forms used to apply for ethical approval you will need to sign into the portal.

 The information on the University Research Integrity pages includes details on how to apply to ORECNI but you may also wish to look at the ORECNI website for additional advice on specific procedures.